caterinasworld/webdev-exercises/README.md

 # Full Stack Exercises

 In this repo, you will find starter files for all homework assignments for the Full Stack class.
+Check the class D2L or Drive for more details on each assignment.

 ## Homework 1 - HTML, CSS, Bootstrap, and Accessibility